Security¶

 The recovery key(s) can be retrieved by running

-incus admin os system show security
+incus admin os system security show

-Configuration options
+Configuration options¶

 The following configuration options can be set:

-• encryption_recovery_keys: An array of one or more encryption recovery keys for the IncusOS main system drive.
-At least one recovery key must always be provided, but no length or complexity policy is enforced by IncusOS.
+encryption_recovery_keys: An array of one or more encryption recovery keys for the IncusOS main system drive.
+At least one recovery key must always be provided.
 Any existing recovery key(s) not present in the array will be removed, and any new key(s) will be added.
+A very simple complexity policy is enforced by IncusOS:At least 15 characters long

-Resetting TPM bindings
+Resetting TPM bindings¶

-incus admin os system tpm-rebind
+incus admin os system security tpm-rebind